ellemouton/website/content/posts/ark-oor-transactions.md

 We'll just use the situation where a VTXO A owner, Alice, wants to spend her VTXO and create VTXO B for Bob.
 The following steps are required:

+If this feels familiar, it should.
+It is the same <a href="../../posts/ark-vtxos-and-trees#the-signing-order" target="_blank" rel="noopener noreferrer">signing order</a> we saw when building a batch transaction: prepare the input unsigned, let the other side build the finished thing around it, check it, and only then sign.

 **Step 1**

 Alice will create two transactions and sends them to the operator.